ARMmbed/mbed_OS_API_Docs/docs/APIs/communication/network_sockets.md

 ## The Socket classes

 The [Socket](https://github.com/mbedmicro/mbed/blob/master/features/net/network-socket/Socket.h#L30) classes are used for managing network sockets.
 Once opened, a socket provides a pipe through which data can be sent and received to a specific endpoint.
 The type of the instantiated socket indicates the underlying protocol to use:

 - The [UDPSocket](https://github.com/mbedmicro/mbed/blob/master/features/net/network-socket/UDPSocket.h#L26) class provides the ability to send packets of data over [UDP](https://en.wikipedia.org/wiki/User_Datagram_Protocol), using the ``sendto`` and ``recvfrom`` member functions.
-Packets can be lost or arrive out of order, so we suggest using a TCPSocket (described below) when garunteed delivery is required.
+Packets can be lost or arrive out of order, so we suggest using a TCPSocket (described below) when guaranteed delivery is required.

 - The [TCPSocket](https://github.com/mbedmicro/mbed/blob/master/features/net/network-socket/TCPSocket.h#L26) class provides the ability to send a stream of data over [TCP](https://en.wikipedia.org/wiki/Transmission_Control_Protocol).
 TCPSockets maintain a stateful connection that starts with the ``connect`` member function.
 After successfully connecting to a server, you can use the ``send`` and ``recv`` member functions to send and receive data (similar to writing or reading from a file).

 - The [TCPServer](https://github.com/mbedmicro/mbed/blob/master/features/net/network-socket/TCPServer.h) class provides the ability to accept incoming TCP connections.
 The `listen` member function sets up the server to listen for incoming connections, and the `accept` member function sets up a stateful TCPSocket instance on an incoming connection.